Luigian/Ft_Printf/README.md

 ft_printf is a variadic function wich means that it can print a varying number of arguments of varying types.

-The string `const char* format` is composed by ordinary characters (not %), which are copied unchanged to the output; and conversion specifications introduced by `%`.
-This conversion specifications end with a `type` which must correspond properly to the next argument in the argument list `...`.
-Between the introducer `%` and the `type` the following appear in sequence:
+The string `const char* format` is composed by ordinary characters (not %), which are copied unchanged to the output; and conversion specifications introduced by `%` and ended by the type of conversion which must correspond properly to the next argument in the argument list `...`.
+The following may appear in a conversion sequence:

+%[argument][flags][width][precision][length]type

+n$, #, 0, -, (space), +, ', n, .n

-discover variadic functions in C in a particularly relevant context, as well as to learn about a great example of a basic “dispatcher” in C via the use of an array of function’s pointers.
+a great example of a basic “dispatcher” in C via the use of an array of function’s pointers.
 This projects represents a good exercise in programming, because of printf's versatility in C. The key to a successful ft_printf is a well-structured and good extensible code.

 Re-creation of the printf function, supporting %s, %S, %p, %d, %D, %i, %o, %O, %u, %U, %x, %X, %c, %C and more